ifroz/replc/README.md

 # `replc`

-`replc` aims to be something like the `rails console`, for iojs.
+`replc` is a colorful cli console for iojs.
 It operates in your current working directory.

 ## Usage in code